 Some days your household feels as if you’re on the TV set of the sitcom the Brady Bunch.
 You all participate in lots of family activities.
 No one takes sides and all the kids get along in sharing the toys and the treats.
 You read bedtime stories to your partner’s children, and you drop them off at daycare in the morning.
 You’re in the chef’s hat scrambling to get the family dinner on the table on time most evenings.
 Above all, you feel closely bonded with your partner’s children, and have a loving relationship with them.

 If the relationship falters…

-When do you cross the line from fun playmate, story-teller, and expert chef to parent?
+When do you cross the line from a fun playmate, story-teller, and expert chef to parent?

-- Quality of relationship, not duration of relationship;
+- Quality of relationship, not the duration of the relationship;

 - A state of mind consciously formed and firmly established, and;